m-shimizu/RoboCupRescuePackage/README.md

     - GETSTARTPOSES (It can return effective start point parameters.
 It can not read parameters from map but from world file as plugin options)
 * Image Server
     - OK (Raw Image Data only)

+### USARSim commands which are underconstruction or scheduled
+    - SET
+    - GETCONF
+    - GETGEO

 ### Completed rate (sponsered by RoboCup Foundation)
     0---10---20---30---40---50---60---70---80---90---100 %